christianmolnar/mypersonalassistant/shared/areas/Connect/copilot_area_docs/future_priorities_guide.md

 1. **Clear Priority Statement** - A concise description of the priority that immediately communicates its focus
 2. **Focus Areas** - Specific aspects of the priority that will drive business impact
-3. **Success Measures** - Concrete metrics or outcomes that will indicate success
+3. **Success Measures** - Concrete, data-driven metrics or outcomes that will indicate success.
+These must be measurable (e.g., numbers, percentages, deadlines, or clear deliverables).
+Avoid vague or subjective measures.

+## Writing Measurable Success Measures
+- Use quantifiable targets (e.g., "Increase customer volume by 5% for the quarter" or "Deliver 3 new features by end of Q2").
+- Tie success to business impact, not just completion of work (e.g., "Reduce incident response time by 20%" instead of "Complete incident response training").
+- If a measure is not easily quantifiable, clarify how progress will be tracked and what evidence will be used to determine success.

 ## Examples of Well-Crafted Future Priorities